ikmb/exome-seq/README.md

 A template file (SampleTemplate.csv) is included with this code base.

+You can use the script bin/samplesheet_from_folder.rb to generate a automatic sample sheet:

+`ruby /path/to/git/samplesheet_from_folder.rb -f /path/to/fastq_folder`

+where /path/to/fastq_folder points to a directory from which to read the fastq files.
+This requires a Ruby version >= 2.0 (available as software module on RZCluster.

+WARNING: The script uses the base library ID to group read files; this will usually also take care of merging libraries that were sequenced across multiple lanes.
+However, it is advisable to make sure that each pair of FastQ files has the appropriate library and sample ID to accurately represent the experimental setup.

 ### Read group ID tags

 The read group ID and platform unit can be derived from the fastq headers like so: